aws/amazon-documentdb-jdbc-driver/src/markdown/schema/table-schemas-json-format.md

     1. `foreignKeyColumnName` - (_optional_) The SQL column name of the foreign key.
        Values are _case-sensitive_.

-Although you can add or remove any column as foreign key or as primary key, it is not recommended and can generate unexpected behaviour.
-DocumentDb driver uses primary and foreign keys to validate same collection join.
+Although you can add or remove any column as primary or foreign key, it is not recommended and can generate unexpected behaviour.
+DocumentDb driver uses primary and foreign keys to validate and perform table joins from the same collection.

 ### Uniqueness Requirement